 I am delighted that there is growing UK–Egypt collaboration in the area of science and research since the announcement of the UK government’s five-year ‘Newton/Mosharafa Fund,’ an initiative which will see major investment from both countries to develop greater ties in this area.

 We remain committed to ensuring that everything we do is shaped by the needs of the people we work with both in the United Kingdom and in Egypt.

-Our mission remains as relevant today as it was more than 75 years ago.
+Our mission remains as relevant today as when we started, nearly 80 years ago.